Agentic AI Workflows for OpenJDK Development

 Agentic Workflows

 In my work I use git worktrees to separate larger features that I am developing.
-This is a great way to isolate JDK builds and source code changes from each other.
-It is also a great way to isolate agents from each other, which is why many of the skills I create are centered around worktrees.
+This is a great way to isolate JDK builds and source code changes from each other, in both agentic and non-agentic workflows alike.
 Without an isolation layer like this, I’ve seen agents interfering with each other by changing nearby files which alters assumptions and can lead to wrong conclusions.

 Investigations (bugs, review, understanding)

-One of the more interesting use-cases of AI has been in approaching large changes, or large systems in general, using multiple agents to investigate different leads in parallel.
-This has been very helpful in my work on larger code-changes and ongoing projects in OpenJDK.
+One of the more interesting use-cases of AI has been in approaching large changes, or large systems in general, using multiple agents to investigate different leads in parallel in an agentic workflow.
+This has been very valuable in my work on larger code-changes and ongoing projects in OpenJDK.
+The workflow combines several skills and MCP servers into a single system.

-Since I’m using worktrees in my “non-agentic” work as well, I can reuse this skill when hooking the AI into other work, which is nice.
+Since I’m using worktrees in my “non-agentic” work as well, I can reuse this skill when hooking agents into other work, which is nice.

 This skill, together with an MCP server of the same name, exposes the language server protocol client clangd to agents.
 This functionality is built into harnesses like Opencode and Claude Code, but not to Codex.
 There’s an open issue proposing this to be added to Codex at github.com/openai/codex/issues/8745.

-The benefits of exposing clangd to agents is that agents can work with code in a much more structured way, as opposed to only grepping through the OpenJDK codebase using grep/ripgrep.
-Clangd exposes capabilities like listing incoming calls to functions, getting all references of a variable, and showing type hierarchies, among others.
+The benefits of exposing clangd to agents is that agents can work with code in a much more structured way, as opposed to relying on grep to navigate the OpenJDK codebase.
+Clangd exposes capabilities like listing incoming calls to functions, getting all references of a variable, and showing type hierarchies, and much more.

 Just like exposing a language server to agents, tree-sitter allows agents to have a more structured way to look at code, now instead by looking at code files through the lens of a concrete syntax tree (CST).
-This skill doesn’t strictly speaking do anything specific for OpenJDK, so could really be something general, but it does have extra functionality to set up language databases in case they are not installed on the system.
+This skill doesn’t strictly speaking do anything specific for OpenJDK, so could really be formulated as a general skill.

-This is the “orchestrator” skill, detailing the steps in the agentic workflow that combines the rest of the skills together into a coherent workflow.
-It details how to start an investigation by figuring out what areas to look in (“throwing a wide net”), and then hand off work to a number of agents that will create their own worktrees to work from.
+This is the “orchestrator” skill, detailing an agentic workflow that combines the rest of the skills into a coherent structure.
+It details how to start an investigation by figuring out what areas to look at (“throwing a wide net”), and then hand off work to a number of agents that will create their own worktrees to work from.
 The agent(s) will then investigate the source code, maybe spawn more agents that try to create a reproducer if a concrete lead is found, maybe instrument the code to aid investigation, and maybe compile the JDK if it needs to, using the jdk-build-queue skill.

 Since we’re prohibited from contributing AI-generated content to OpenJDK, this skill also tells the agent that it should not include source-code changes in its findings, only to explain findings in prose.